joaquinpelle/Skylight.jl/docs/src/index.md

 #### Observable quantities

-* Bolometric and specific intensities in generic frames
+* Bolometric and specific intensities
 * Fluxes through arbitrarily oriented surface elements
-* Spectra
+* Images and spectra
+* Generic observation frames (any position and four-velocity)

 #### Utilities

-* Data loading/saving from/to HDF5 files
+* Loading/saving data and configurations from/to HDF5 files
 * Units and dimensions management

 ## Installation